 Here’s what Amazon interviews look like on Glassdoor:

-While the questions might not be as accurate, you will get a good sense of the interview timeline.
+While the product manager interview questions might not be as accurate, you will get a good sense of the interview timeline.
 After analyzing the Product Manager entries for the last couple of years and referring to other critical, external resources, such as IGotAnOffer, here’s what a typical Amazon Product Manager Hiring Timeline looks like: